A delicious and refreshing recipe for vegan iced coffee made latte-style with plant-based milk. Make with either frozen coffee cubes or cooled coffee.

 Which milk is best to make vegan iced latte?

-I prefer using almond milk in my vegan iced coffee.
-In fact almond milk poured over frozen coffee cubes is my favourite summer drink at the moment.
-Almond milk lattes rock - trust me!
+My personal preference is almond milk.
+In fact almond milk poured over frozen coffee cubes might just be my favourite summer drink at the moment.

 Pin this vegan iced coffee recipe for later

 Are you new to a vegan diet?
 If so you might find my vegan shopping list helpful.

 If you like this then you might also like this vegan coffee smoothie recipe.